About us

 What is the social model of disability?

-The social model of disability is a framework that understands disability as a problem that society has and not a person’s condition or impairment.
-Therefore society has the responsibility to mitigate the barriers it has developed.
-The model seeks to empower disabled people by challenging society to remove these barriers.
-It adopts an inclusive approach that promotes pro-active thought on how certain adjustments can be made to create a more equal society.
+The social model of disability sees disability as a problem that society has, not a person’s condition or impairment.
+Therefore society should be challenged to address the barriers that exclude people, to create a more equal society.

 Back to top